Tori Shogi Tori Shogi

 Falcon

-The Falcon (鷹, taka) moves like a king except it cannot move straight backwards (on the picture, this is the empty space between the talons and tail at the bottom of the piece).
+The Falcon (鷹, taka) moves like a king except it cannot move straight backwards (in the picture, this is the empty space between the talons and tail at the bottom of the piece).
 This is the most powerful unpromoted piece in the game, as its large coverage allows it to deliver checkmate very easily.

 The Falcon is the other of the two promotable pieces, and it promotes to the Eagle.